kaveh163/blogPost/README.md

 This app was tested manually.

 ## Future
-More laravel features such as using laravel authentication for the users to login will be included.
+More Laravel features such as Laravel authentication for user login is planned to be added.